-So, what are the different AI & ML technologies available today, and how could insurers gain from them?
+So, what are the different AI & machine learning technologies available today, and how could insurers gain from them?
 Here is a quick overview:

 - Data and textual analysis - This comprises the lion's share of use cases, with AI engines scanning personal information records and corporate audits to identify the possibility of risk.
 Based on the insights, P&C firms can customize their pricing policy or even deny insurance to an entity that it deems as a high-risk proposition.
 Today, with so much information available publicly online, insurers not using AI are clearly missing out.

 - Image/object recognition - This is particularly relevant for commercial P&L, during the time of policy renewal.
-Firms do not have to send a representative to be physically present on site and take photos and videos of the insured property, it can be evaluated using AI & ML to detect changes.
+Firms do not have to send a representative to be physically present on site and take photos and videos of the insured property, it can be evaluated using AI and machine learning to detect changes.
 This will avoid errors arising from human fatigue, which is a common occurrence for insurance executives assessing properties at scale.

-- Robotic process automation (RPA) - Backend activities in insurance are prime candidates for AI & ML implementation, unlocking significant efficiency gains.
+- Robotic process automation (RPA) - Backend activities in insurance are prime candidates for AI & machine learning implementation, unlocking significant efficiency gains.
 Claims collection is a one-such process where AI-led RPA can bring in accurate and adaptive automation capabilities.
-Combined with ML, automation engines will become more effective over time, resulting in an incremental uptick in profitability.
+Combined with machine learning, automation engines will become more effective over time, resulting in an incremental uptick in profitability.

-Insurers can use AI & ML in some of these ways to change operating models for the better.
+Insurers can use AI & machine learning in some of these ways to change operating models for the better.
 Areas such as robo-advisors are still at a nascent stage, with plenty of promise in the long term.

 - Marketing/sales - AI can help hyper-customize marketing initiatives based on audience segmentation and sentiment analytics.